 Computed tomography (CT) gives a detailed image of a certain cross-layer (slice) of the human body, including the size and shape of the spinal canal.

 Many patients who are suffering from narrowed spinal canal need only conservative methods of treatment.
 But if the pain causes disability or significantly interferes with patient`s walking, doctor may recommend surgery for spinal stenosis.
 Loss of bowel and bladder control or any other important function is also a condition requiring immediate medical or surgical intervention.
-Overall, there are non-surgical and surgical spinal stenosis treatments of narrowed spinal canal.

 Surgery for spinal stenosis has two objectives - to remove pressure on the cord of the spine or nerve endings and ensure the integrity, mobility and strength of the spine.
 This can be primarily achieved by several ways, depending on the problem cause.
 The most common surgeries for narrowed spinal canal include: